mirabelreid/mirabelreid.github.io/docs/index.md

 - Interplay between machine and human learning and computation.

 ## Publications
+- **Measuring Algorithm Understanding in Humans and AI.**
+  Mirabel Reid, Khushi Sharma, and Anand Singh.
+Proceedings of Cogsci 2026 (Poster).

-- **The alpha-Cap Process: A Continuous Model for Random Geometric Networks of Binary Neurons**
+- **The alpha-Cap Process: A Continuous Model for Random Geometric Networks of Binary Neurons.**
   Mirabel Reid and Daniel Zhang. <a href="https://arxiv.org/pdf/2508.09396">View it here.</a>
 - **Does GPT Really Get It?
 A Hierarchical Scale to Quantify Human vs AI's Understanding of Algorithms.**
   Mirabel Reid and Santosh S. Vempala.
 Proceedings of AAAI 2025 (Oral).<a href="https://arxiv.org/abs/2406.14722">View it here.</a>